-A few hectic days in Tuscany, in the old cities of Florence, Lucca, Pisa, Arezzo and Siena.
+At long last we were in for a few hectic days in the famous cities of Toscana (Tuscany), in the old cities of Florence, Lucca, Pisa, Arezzo and Siena.

 Saturday 17.8.1991, Florence

 - PENSIONE CELY, Piazza Santa Maria Novella.
 Right by the railway station.
 Large room with a sink and a view.
 1000 lire extra for a shower and 42.000 for a double.
 Very good.

 We walked the few hundred metres to the Cathedral.
 It has a wonderful structure and we climbed to the top.
 Later on we walked the streets to the bridge of Ponte Vecchio with the small shops.
 Afterwards we stumbled our way to a view point of the city, in the “woods”.

 In the evening we got drunk at a family restaurant on a mega-bottle of wine.
 Nice city, a lot to see.
 Not as much as expected, by far actually.

 We left early for a small town named Lucca; a pleasant place.
 The best was however the antiques market that took place in just about every single street of the fortified old city.
 I was very tempted to run amok and furnish a room at home with all kinds of stuff.

 It is fun with all these Italian cities which have city walls all around.
 Large, thick, high and well kept.

 The train brought us on to Pisa where we had a look at the Leaning Tower.
 It was quite exciting to see it with my own eyes.
 A couple of the buildings nearby were splendid.